Congenital Adrenal Hyperplasia

 Adolescent girls and adult women also may have:

 - Masculine characteristics such as facial hair and a deep voice

 - Infrequent or absent menstrual periods

 Some patients have no symptoms and require no treatment.
-Others need low-dose glucocorticoids, but might not need life-long treatment.
+Others need low-dose glucocorticoids (which might help with fertility), but might not need life-long treatment.